-632. The Secretariat has 10 established posts (five Professional-level staff and five GS-level staff) and seven general temporary assistance (GTA) positions at the Professional level (4.75 FTE).
+632. The Secretariat has 10 established posts (five Professional-level staff and five GS-level staff) and seven general temporary assistance (GTA) positions at the Professional level (0.8 FTE).
 As the Assembly in 2021 will be held in The Hague, a request for a number of short-term staff is contained in this proposed budget under Temporary Assistance for Meetings.
 In some cases, greater efficiencies and improved working methods allow work to be undertaken with existing resources.

-633. The amount requested for established posts has increased by €186.9 thousand (18.1 per cent) as a result of United Nations Common System (UNCS) adjustments, and the application of a zero per cent vacancy rate in line with other small major programmes.61 The Secretariat currently comprises one Director (D-1), one Executive Secretary to the Committee on Budget and Finance (P-5), one Legal Officer (P-4), one Legal Officer (P-3), one Special Assistant to the Director (P-2), one Senior Administrative Assistant (GS-PL), one Documentalist/Archivist (GS-PL), one Meetings and Administrative Assistant (GS-OL) and two Administrative Assistants (GS-OL).
+633. The amount requested for established posts has increased by €186.9 thousand (18.1 per cent) as a result of United Nations Common System (UNCS) adjustments, and the application of a zero per cent vacancy rate in line with other small major programmes.60 The Secretariat currently comprises one Director (D-1), one Executive Secretary to the Committee on Budget and Finance (P-5), one Legal Officer (P-4), one Legal Officer (P-3), one Special Assistant to the Director (P-2), one Senior Administrative Assistant (GS-PL), one Documentalist/Archivist (GS-PL), one Meetings and Administrative Assistant (GS-OL) and two Administrative Assistants (GS-OL).
 With the exceptions below, all Secretariat staff carry out their functions under the supervision of the Director.
 Secretariat staff provide both substantive services (in the case of Legal Officers) and technical services (in the case of conference-servicing and administrative staff) to the Assembly and its subsidiary bodies.

 634. As regards reporting lines, the Special Assistant to the President of the Assembly (GTA) reports directly to the President.
 The Executive Secretary to the Committee on Budget and Finance reports directly to the Chair of the Committee on Budget and Finance.
 In addition to the specific duties of the post, the Executive Secretary continues to perform general functions within the Secretariat as a whole, in particular as regards the financing and administration of Major Programme IV.
-On the recommendation of the Committee on Budget and Finance ("the Committee"), in 2015, the Assembly approved the appointment of the Executive Secretary to the Committee on Budget and Finance as the Secretary to the Audit Committee,62 in addition to the above-mentioned duties.
+On the recommendation of the Committee on Budget and Finance ("the Committee"), in 2015, the Assembly approved the appointment of the Executive Secretary to the Committee on Budget and Finance as the Secretary to the Audit Committee,61 in addition to the above-mentioned duties.
 The two Administration Officers (see below) and the Senior Administrative Assistant assist the Executive Secretary in servicing the two Committees, as does the rest of the Secretariat, to the extent required.

 635. The amount requested has increased by \notin 47.7 thousand (9.9 per cent).
 The Secretariat currently has four full-time GTA positions and various other, shorter-term GTA positions serving the Assembly and its subsidiary bodies (\notin 529.8 thousand).
-The increase is due to the effect of the UNCS adjustments.
+The proposed budget represents an increase of \notin 47.7 thousand (9.9 per cent), due mainly to the increases resulting from UNCS adjustments.